 In 2019 Birmingham won a place on a new initiative to enhance the future of its parks and green spaces.
-In the first project of its kind in the UK, Future Parks Accelerator (FPA) is designed to help councils find sustainable ways to manage and fund parks and open spaces across entire towns and cities.
+In the first project of its kind in the UK, Future Parks Accelerator (FPA) was designed to help councils find sustainable ways to manage and fund parks and open spaces across entire towns and cities.

 The Naturally Birmingham Vision